 Length: 135 minutes / 2.25 hours

 The Bourne franchise is an interesting case for a few reasons.
 First, only the first three films share the names of the novels written by Robert Ludlum.
-This reason is due to the fact that Ludlum died after writing the trilogy, and another author picked up the character a decade later to continue the series.
+This reason is because Ludlum died after writing the trilogy, and another author picked up the character a decade later to continue the series.
 Secondly, these films didn’t even follow the plot of the source material, other than having an amnesiac secret agent.
-This reason is due to the fact that the novels were written during the Cold War, and were completed before the fall of the Berlin Wall, thus giving the whole novel trilogy a heavily Soviet-inspired setting.
+This reason is because the novels were written during the Cold War, and were completed before the fall of the Berlin Wall, thus giving the whole novel trilogy a heavily Soviet-inspired setting.
 As such, the fourth film in the Bourne franchise would have been considered canon, if it had taken anything from the Eric Van Lustbader novel which shares its name.
-Unfortunately, the film again only took the name for its “Trilogy Plus”.
+Unfortunately, the film again only took the name for its “Trilogy Plus.”

 2 sum it up: 2 films, 2 trilogy tack-ons